maria-mcparland/asteroids/readme.md

-# Asteroids Game
+# J.P.
+Morgan Payments Space Unicorns

 ## Overview

-A simple Asteroids template designed for maintainability and to be expandable with custom functionality.
-Written in TypeScript.
+A simple Space Unicorns retro game to interface with our [Swag Shop application](https://unicorn-payments.azurewebsites.net).
+It it written in Phaser JS and deployed with Docker and Microsoft Azure.

 ## Quick Start